 There are also ways to make reading less frustrating and more fun.
 You can reduce frustration by choosing

 (rather than at grade level).
 Also, give your child a choice about what to read, whether it’s books, blogs, or

 work with kids who need extra help learning to read.
 Watch a group of videos where a reading specialist explains how to help kids:

 How schools can help kids get better at reading

 Schools can help kids with reading in lots of ways.
 Teachers may use techniques, like whisper reading, that you can try at home, too.
 Ask your child’s teacher what helps your child in the classroom, and if you can do something similar at home.

 There are also formal supports, called accommodations, that can help.
 To get this type of help from the school, you’d need to have your child evaluated.
 A

-free school evaluation can tell you exactly what your child is struggling with, so you can get and give the right type of help.
+can tell you exactly what your child is struggling with, so you can get and give the right type of help.